“We continue to offer passport services during the lapse of appropriations for the federal government.

 Here are just a few of the fairs taking place highlighted by state:

 New fairs are listed regularly so be sure to visit the USPS press release page and click on your state.

 During these events, USPS processes first-time passport applications and passport renewal applications for those not eligible to renew by mail.
 See ‘How do I renew my passport?’ in the FAQs listed below for information on renewal by mail.

-On April 2, the Department of State increased the passport execution fee from $25 to $35.
-That’s the fee that you’re charged for submitting your passport application to a passport acceptance agent (a United States Post Office, state or local government or State Department official) for verification and review.
+The Department of State passport execution fee for submitting your passport application to a passport acceptance agent (a United States Post Office, state or local government or State Department official) for verification and review is $35.
 For more information, see details at the Department of State website.